Codecademy/docs/content/cybersecurity/concepts/nmap/terms/aggressive-scan/aggressive-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

 An **aggressive scan** provides far better information than a [regular scan](https://www.codecademy.com/resources/docs/cybersecurity/nmap/nmap-scan), but is more likely to be detected.
+It is performed by using the `-A` option and enables the following:

+- OS detection (`-o`)
+- Version detection (`-sV`)
+- Script scanning (`-sC`)
+- Traceroute (`--traceroute`)

-It is performed by using the `-A` option.
-The aggressive scan enables OS detection, version detection, script scanning, and traceroute.
-It sends out more probes than a regular scan, so it is more likely to be detected during a security audit.
+Aggressive scans send out more probes than a regular scan, and are more likely to be detected during a security audit.

 ## Syntax